-Thanksgiving is a wonderful time of the year.
-Spending time with family and fiends and enjoying a great meal together helps remind us of the many things in life that we should be thankful for and not take for granted.
-Gathering around a warm fire toasting good times with those you care about as a turkey roasts in the oven sets the mood for one of the best meals of the year.
+If you’re looking forward to giving thanks with a buzz don’t miss our tips for a cannabis-themed Thanksgiving.
+Spending time with family and fiends reminds us of the many things in life that we should be thankful for and not take for granted.
+Gathering around a warm fire toasting good times sets the mood for one of the best meals of the year.

 Thanksgiving is a time to indulge.
-Moderation and concerns about diets are put on hold as everyone loads their plates with favorite holiday dishes and turkey with all the trimmings.
-By the time the pumpkin pie is served, it’s usually about time to loosen the belt and enjoy a football game or movie as the sun sinks lower in the sky.
+Moderation and diet concerns are forgotten as everyone loads their plates with their favorite holiday dishes.
+By the time the pumpkin pie is served, it’s usually time to loosen the belt and enjoy a football game or movie as the sun sinks lower in the sky.

 As perfect a day as Thanksgiving can be, it can be even better with an assortment of cannabis and related products to enhance the festive gathering even more.
 After all, what whets the appetite and complements fine food and spirits more than an outstanding cannabis strain or infused dessert or beverage?
 Elevate your next Thanksgiving gathering by providing your guests with a choice of THC or CBD strains to kick the party up to the next level.